wp-plugins/nextgen-facebook/readme.txt

 = 5.0 =

-Complete code review, with an improved object-oriented design, and several new classes.
+Complete code review with an improved object-oriented design and several new classes.

 = 4.3 =